reticula-network/reticula-python/docs/quickstart.rst

 provided by your operating system.

 .. note::
-   In Ubuntu, by default all Python binaries are versioned, meaning that you should be replacing all instances of :code:`python` in the command line with :code:`python3`.
+   In Ubuntu and other Debian based Linux distributions, by default all Python binaries are versioned, meaning that you should be replacing all instances of :code:`python` in the command line with :code:`python3`.

 Next, let's make sure you have the most recent version of pip, the standard Python package-management system: